 An example of this is that I had lunch with a friend today and we were discussing our children and mid-way through the meal she shared what I would deem to be some fairly deep emotions and she started to tear up.

 Apparently I am a really good person to share a cry with.
 Ironically that same thing is so very difficult for me to do with others.
 I do my best crying alone sitting on the floor in my shower where no one can hear me, though I have to tell you, now-a-days getting up off the shower floor ain’t as easy as it used to be, so I think I might have to modify my routine to sitting on the bench in the shower instead.

 So with that being said, if so many of the people in my life can share their truth’s with me I only think it is fair that I belly up to the bar and have the authentic me, the beauty, ugly, boldness, fear, uncertain and insecure me show up.

 As I type this I am still convinced someone is going to call me and say, “You know, I don’t think its right what you are doing, you shouldn’t air your dirty laundry to the public.”
 Oh, and someone will I am sure, I will let you know how I handled it after it does.
 It will make me consider stopping writing this, I know it will, but hopefully it will be yet another time in my life where I chose not to listen to someones advice.

-I truly believe the most special part of me is my heart and how I choose to share with people these days are the words from my heart.
+With that being said, I believe the most important part of me that I choose to share with people these days are the words from my heart.
 I have decided to lay it all out there for everyone to see, feel, and touch, putting aside all fear and consequence of what I will be met with in return.

 And the person who encouraged me to be fearless, was actually my moronic 16 year old son.
 He gave me permission to share our journey, and I don’t think I would have considered it had he not boldly told me to do it.
 He said I could help a lot of people by sharing our story.
 And I quote, “Mom, people like you.
 I think my friends may like you more than they like me.”
 It is not true, about the friend part anyway, but I gotta love the kid for trying.

 The big word in the journey we have taken is VULNERABLE.
 According to Merriam-Webster, the definition of vulnerable is Capable of being physically or emotionally wounded and Open to attack or damage.
-If you want to learn about vulnerability from the master, check out the woman I refer to as “My girl, Brene”.
+If you want to learn about vulnerability from the a master, check out the woman I refer to as “My girl, Brene”.
 I had never heard of Brene Brown prior to what I am now officially dubbing “The Journey”.
 If you are going to look her up I suggest the first thing to look at is her Ted Talk on the Power of Vulnerability, which basically put her on the map.
 She is very easy to listen to and she has many books in which you can find something to attach to.
 Basically Brene taught me the value of being vulnerable, and I have to say for me it was the difference between success and failure.

-My goal in doing this is to help at least one person, kid, or family understand that they are not alone.
+My true goal in doing this is to help at least one person, kid, or family understand that they are not alone.
 So if you connect with any of the situations I write about, either past and/or present, or you want to share I would love to hear from you.
 As well if there is a subject you would like me to consider addressing, please message me.
 If I feel like I have something helpful to share I will be happy to, otherwise I will not comment.